Chemtrade Logistics Income Fund Reports Operating Results for Full Year 2016 and Fourth Quarter

-TORONTO, February 18, 2016 – Chemtrade Logistics Income Fund (TSX: CHE.UN) today announced results for the three months and year ended December 31, 2015.
-The financial statements and MD&A will be available on Chemtrade’s website at chemtradelogistics.com and on SEDAR at sedar.com.
+TORONTO, February 27, 2017 – Chemtrade Logistics Income Fund (TSX: CHE.UN) today announced results from continuing operations for the three months and year ended December 31, 2016.
+The financial statements and MD&A will be available on Chemtrade’s website at www.chemtradelogistics.com and on SEDAR at www.sedar.com.

-Mr. Davis said, “Demand for most of our products was stable during 2015 and we expect this to continue in 2016.
-We will continue seeking to add size, scale and diversity of earnings to our business consistent with our business model.
-We are actively executing on the organic growth initiatives previously described in our water treatment and adjuvants businesses and are exploring other organic opportunities.
-Operationally, we will continue investing in our people and our assets to ensure Chemtrade’s ability to deliver long-term sustainable earnings.”
+Mr. Davis said, “Our continuing businesses are performing well and we look forward to integrating the Canexus operations once closing occurs.
+We continue to strengthen our business with completion of the organic growth initiatives underway in our water treatment, potassium chloride and adjuvants businesses and are exploring other organic opportunities.
+We will continue investing in our people and our assets to ensure Chemtrade’s ability to deliver long-term sustainable earnings.”

 Distributions declared in the fourth quarter totalled $0.30 per unit, comprised of monthly distributions of $0.10 per unit.